 The VirtualMachineInstanceHasEphemeralHotplugVolume alert is triggered when a

-as a hotplug volume that only exists in the VMI and will not persist during VM restart
+ephemeral hotplug volume only exists in the VMI and does not persist when

-exclusive, and when DeclarativeHotplugVolumes is enabled, any remaining
+exclusive, and when DeclarativeHotplugVolumes becomes enabled, any remaining

-ephemeral hotplug volumes will automatically be unplugged from any VMIs.
+ephemeral hotplug volumes will be automatically unplugged from all VMIs.

-If this alert is triggered, it is to inform of this future deprecation and to suggest steps to convert ephermeral volumes to persist ones.
+This alert is triggered to inform users about the future deprecation and to suggest steps to convert ephermeral volumes to persistent ones.

 $ kubectl get vmis -A -o json | jq -r '.items[].metadata | select(.annotations | has("kubevirt.io/ephemeral-hotplug-volumes")) | [.name , .namespace] | @tsv'